PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 export const isValidElement = (vnode) => vnode != null && vnode.constructor === undefined;
 ```

 Simply checking if the current Virtual DOM Node passed to it is valid or not.
 Again, one liner, super small, but here's a pattern I found out by looking at this code only.
 Notice `@returns {vnode is import('./internal').VNode}` in JSDoc.
 The code is basically using type guards.
 Right in the JSDoc.
-I haven't seen this pattern before, which is all the more testimony to the old saying about reading code written by developers better than you.
+I haven't seen this pattern before, which is all the more proof that reading code written by those smarter than you can make you a better dev.

 ## render.js